Mahabharat (2013 film): Filming

 Amitabh Bachchan lent his baritone voice and sombre expressions to Bheeshma Pitamah, which coincidentally is the first time he dubbed for an animated character in his 51-year+ film career since 1969.
-Anil Kapoor dubbed for Karna while he was given an option to dub for the characters of both Karna and Arjuna.
+Sunny Deol lent his voice and mannerism for Bheem.
+Anil Kapoor dubbed for Karna while he was given an option to dub for any one of the characters of Karna and Arjuna.
 He took 15 days to complete his work while Manoj Bajpayee finished the dubbing for his character in just four days in Future Works Studio in Andheri, Mumbai.
 The trailer of the film was unveiled on 16 November 2013.
 Besides the launch of the trailer there were three audiovisuals that introduced the animated characters of Balan, Kapoor and Devgn.
 Jackie Shroff lent his voice for Duryodhan.
 Lord Krishna's voice is dubbed by Shatrughan Sinha.
 None of the A-listers charged any remuneration for lending their voices to the characters in the film.
 Film producers gave Shatrughan Sinha an option to choose any of the roles to lend his voice to.
 Sinha selected the role of Krishna.
 Mahabharat has an insurance cover of ₹50 crore, thus becoming the highest insured Bollywood production film, beating My Name Is Khan (2010), which was insured for ₹46 crore.